 In Boston, music matters.
-As the first degree-granting music school in America, the Boston University School of Music has long been a leading participant in Boston’s musical culture.
+As one of the first degree-granting music schools in America, the Boston University College of Fine Arts School of Music has long been a leading participant in Boston’s musical culture.
 Our faculty is drawn from the ranks of Boston’s leading professional musicians, including more than 20 members of the Boston Symphony Orchestra.
 Performers, scholars, historians, composers, and educators collaborate in a rich tapestry of instruction and inspiration for students at the undergraduate, graduate, and diploma levels.

 Applied study serves as the foundation for music experience and expertise.
 Undergraduate music majors receive weekly private instruction, take courses in theory and musicology, participate in large and small performing ensembles, and choose elective classes in repertoire, pedagogy, and performance practice.
 Graduate students select from a wide array of courses offering depth and breadth of professional training.

 Contributing to more than 400 performances presented by the School of Music throughout the academic year, guest artists and conductors enrich and enlighten through lecture, demonstration, and performance.
 International artists interact with students during their appearances with our Center for Beethoven Research, Center for New Music, and Center for Early Music.
-Students from our Opera Institute and opera programs perform at the Boston University Theatre in fully staged opera productions, and instrumentalists and vocalists perform annually at Boston’s famed Symphony Hall in concerts of symphonic and choral repertoire.
+Students from our Opera Institute and opera programs perform in fully staged opera productions in major theatre venues around the city and the Boston University Joan & Edgar Booth Theatre.
+Our instrumentalists and vocalists perform annually at Boston’s famed Symphony Hall in concerts of symphonic and choral repertoire.

 Students practice in our 119 state-of-the-art Wenger practice modules, and make music in performances within the College of Fine Arts, across the Charles River Campus, and through the Arts | Lab on the Medical Campus.
 Beyond the University, students revel in the bountiful musical fabric of the city of Boston, including concerts by the Boston Symphony Orchestra, Boston Lyric Opera, Boston Baroque, and the Handel and Haydn Society, among many others.